-- (a) This part of the examination starts with a one to two minute presentation by the candidate on a topic of their choice which they will have prepared in advance.
+- (a) This part of the test starts with a one to two minute presentation by candidates on a topic of their choice which they will have prepared in advance.
 The teacher/Examiner will follow up the presentation with specific questions on the topic, bringing the total time for the Topic Presentation and Topic Conversation to approximately five minutes. - (b) It is not expected that all candidates within a Centre will prepare the same topic.
 Candidates must be encouraged to choose a topic in which they have a personal interest.
-Suitable subjects might be, for example: 'School life', 'Hobbies and pastimes' (general or specific), 'My country', 'Life in another country', 'My ambitions', 'Holidays'.
+Suitable subjects might be, for example, 'School life', 'Hobbies and pastimes' (general or specific), 'My country', 'Life in another country', 'My ambitions', 'Holidays'.
 Topics dealing with politics or social and economic issues are ambitious for this level of achievement and may disadvantage candidates if they do not possess the linguistic skills and maturity of ideas which such topics necessitate.
-Candidates
+Candidates should not be allowed to present 'Myself' or 'My life' as topics as these can often pre-empt the General Conversation section.

-- should not be allowed to present 'Myself' or 'My life' as topics as these can often pre-empt the General Conversation section. - (c) Candidates may use illustrative material, e.g. photographs, if this seems appropriate to their topic, but are not allowed to use written notes of any kind. - (d) The teacher/Examiner must allow candidates to speak for one to two minutes uninterrupted on their chosen topic before starting the Topic Conversation.
+- (c) Candidates may use illustrative material, e.g. photographs, if this seems appropriate to their topic.
+However, they are not allowed to make or use written notes of any kind.
+Furthermore, illustrative material must not contain any words or notes of any kind.
+If illustrative material is used, the Centre must enclose a photocopy of the material with the sample for External moderation.
+The Centre number and candidate number must be clearly stated on the photocopy of the illustrative material. - (d) The teacher/Examiner must allow candidates to speak for one to two minutes uninterrupted on their chosen topic before starting the Topic Conversation.
 Where a candidate has been talking for two minutes and shows no sign of finishing his/her Topic Presentation, the teacher/Examiner must interrupt and start the Topic Conversation. - (e) In the Topic Conversation, candidates should be able to respond to the teacher/Examiner's questions in a spontaneous and natural manner.
 It is the extent to which candidates can manipulate their prepared material according to the needs of the teacher/Examiner that determines their marks: once the discussion of the prepared Topic begins, candidates must not be allowed to deliver a prepared monologue or a series of obviously prepared replies. - (f) The teacher/Examiner must try to extend the candidate as far as possible by giving him/her the opportunity to provide opinions and justifications and use a variety of tenses.
 Candidates who do not show that they are able to use past and future tenses accurately cannot be awarded a mark in the Satisfactory band or above for Language (see Table C of the Marking Instructions).
 In order to extend the candidate as far as possible, the teacher/Examiner should probe, explore, ask for explanations, enlargements, descriptions (how? when? why? tell me a bit more about... etc.).

-For mark scheme, see Tables B and C of the Marking Instructions.
+For the mark scheme, see Tables B and C of the Marking Instructions.